 Serengeti National Park covers about 14763 square kilometers of endless rolling plains that extend up to Lake Victoria and also reach up to the Kenyan border.
 It enchants travelers with magnificent wildlife that include over three million large animals.
-The Masai people usually call it siringitu a word which means “the place where the land moves on forever”.
+The Maasai people usually call it siringitu a word which means “the place where the land moves on forever”.

 It is composed of two Biosphere reserves and two World heritage sites.
-Serengeti differs itself from others with a unique environment that has invited movie makers, numerous photographers, Scientists, and writers.
-Its ecosystem is one of the oldest on earth and the main features of flora and fauna, climate has hardly changed in the past years.
+Serengeti differs itself from others with a unique environment that has invited movie makers, numerous photographers, scientists, and writers.
+Its ecosystem is one of the oldest on earth and the main features of flora and fauna-climate has hardly changed in the past years.

 To most tourists around the globe, Serengeti is renowned for the great migration of animals (Wildebeest and Zebras).
-Usually every October and November, about 220000 zebras and millions of Wildebeests migrate south from the northern hills to the southern plains for lush grasses and tropical rains.
+Usually every October and November, about 220000 zebras and millions of Wildebeests migrate South from the Northern hills to the Southern plains for lush grasses and tropical rains.

-Later the journey continues to the north after heavy rain drops between April – June.
+Later the journey continues to the North after heavy rain drops between April – June.
 This annual migration is very strong and pass through rivers and valleys until they reach their destination of interest.

-Serengeti’s lush habitats are home to numerous Wild animals such as Zebras, gazelles, lion, impala, leopard, cheetah, hyena, dik dik, Klipspringer and other larger mammals like elephants, hippopotamus and giraffes.
+Serengeti’s lush habitats are home to numerous Wild animals such as Zebras, gazelles, lion, impala, leopard, cheetah, hyena, Klipspringer and other larger mammals like elephants, hippopotamus and giraffes.
 Moreover, 500 species of birds are recorded in the Park including the migrant species.

 Most safaris to Serengeti National Park start from Arusha town.
 The best option is to fly into Kilimanjaro International Airport, an airport which is just 46km from Arusha.
 You can as well land at Julius Nyerere Airport and use a domestic flight up to Arusha Airport.

-If not that, you can also transfer from Kenya’s Nairobi city up to an airport in Tanzania and connect to Arusha town by road.
+If not that, you can transfer from Kenya’s Nairobi city up to an airport in Tanzania and connect to Arusha town by road.